Step Back and Let Success... or Failure... Happen

 Impact on the Team

 When we feel trusted and choose to extend trust to others, everyone on the team benefits.
 Research proves that people like to know what is expected of them, but then they want us to get out of the way and let them figure out how to do it.
 When we chart our own course, we are always more motivated, committed, energized, and passionate – in short, more engaged.
 Engaged people achieve outstanding results for their team.

 Impact on the Organization

-Too many of us try to be successful by doing the work ourselves and therefore ensure the success of our direct reports.
+Too many of us try to be successful by doing the work ourselves and therefore miss important opportunities to prepare our direct reports for success.
 We work down in the “grey areas” between ourselves and our people.
 Working in our subordinates’ grey areas cascades down through an entire department or organization.
 On the other hand, if we try to work up into our manager’s grey area, we can reverse the trend.
 We set the performance bar higher for our self and others, stretch, learn, and grow.
 Everyone benefits.

 Impact on the Individual

 Think about the message we send when we constantly intervene and micro-manage people – I don’t trust you.
 When we don’t feel trusted, we don’t extend trust to others, so the problem compounds.
 This naturally leads to communication problems.
 Everyone suffers.
 When leaders are able to step back and allow success or failure to happen, people grow both personally and professionally.
 They feel trusted, respected, and confident, and will always work harder.